 Although cataracts can happen at any age, any person who is blessed with long life will eventually develop a cataract.
 In fact, 3 million Americans undergo cataract surgery every year, making cataract surgery the most common surgical procedure in America.

-Now that you have learned about how cataracts are removed, we can move on to the fun part.
-With the cataract gone, we have a unique opportunity to customize your vision.
+After the cataract has been removed, we have a unique opportunity to customize your vision.
 This is not a one-size-fits-all solution.
 Every patient has different needs, and each eye is unique.
-I can help you make this choice after talking with you and examining your eyes.
+We can help you make this choice after talking with you and examining your eyes.
 This web page will introduce the options available now, before you consult with your surgeon, so that we can all make the most of our time together.

 In order to restore vision, we must not only open a path for light to enter the eye—we must bend that light to a sharp focal point.
 When a cataract is removed, we are faced with the task of focusing light into the eye.
 To obtain a clear point of focus, a corrective lens is always required; this lens can be placed in front of the eye (as is the case with glasses), on the surface of the eye (a contact lens), or it can be implanted permanently inside the eye.

 Nowadays, the bar is set much higher.
-We aim to not only safely remove the cataract in an efficient and painless procedure, but we also desire to quickly restore your vision in such a way that dependence on corrective lenses is minimized or eliminated.
+We aim to not only safely remove the cataract in an efficient and painless procedure, but we also desire to quickly restore your vision in such a way that dependence on corrective lenses may be minimized or eliminated.

 One of the most important factors in achieving a successful surgical result is for me as your surgeon to make sure that your expectations are within the realm of what I can provide using the available surgical techniques and technology at my disposal.